This initial guidance on the Homes for Ukraine scheme outlines the role of councils across England in supporting the scheme.

-While we will continue to collect data relating to the programme via the Foundry system, where we expect councils to upload relevant data on a weekly basis at a minimum, we also expect councils to maintain accurate records on the number of guests and sponsorship households in their area.
-It is critical that this data is accurately captured and reported to the Department on a quarterly basis, in order for the Department to make payments of funding in arrears.
-As part of future guidance we will set out further detail on the data reporting requirements.
+We will continue to collect data relating to the programme via the Foundry system, through which we expect councils to upload relevant data on a weekly basis at a minimum.
+We also expect councils to maintain accurate records on the number of guests and sponsorship households in their area.
+It is critical that this data is accurately captured and reported to the Department to enable payments of funding to be made.

 We ask that any council who may be experiencing unmanageable pressures to contact the Department for Levelling Up, Housing and Communities in the first instance.